PlummersSoftwareLLC/HelloAssembly/README.md

 Code in the repository:

+- Optimized version of the original code in the folder "TinyOriginal"
-- Current code is in the folder "Lasse"
+- Version applying shell coding tactics is in the folder "Lasse"
-- Original code in the folder "TinyOriginal"
+- Version using a manually written PE header is in the folder "Theron"
 - QRCode is dead code, was the exe embedded into a QRCode, kept just for posterity

 The goal of this project is to make the smallest possible application, without compression, that has the following features: